The Karamojong community of Northeastern Uganda

 Tourism has great potential to bring good infrastructure, protect the environmental, preserve their culture preservation and create alternative source of livelihood other than depending on cattle.
 However, the creation of several protected areas shortly before Uganda’s independence which the sector depends is cited to have led to loss of land and largely restricted free movements of the pastoralists.

-Political influence
+Political influence of Karamojong

-It should also be noted that some of the tribes who mutually depended on each other were politically divided during the colonial period as boundaries were marked between independent states of Uganda, Kenya and South Sudan.
+It should also be noted that some of the tribes who mutually depended on each other were politically divided during the colonial period.
+The boundaries were marked between independent states of Uganda, Kenya and South Sudan.
 The political division carried on in the post-independence governments.
 For instance, president Idi Amin after capturing power from Obote (I) established military control of grazing lands around Mount Moroto.
 When Amin was overthrown in 1979, the Karamojong and other rival tribes had opportunity to acquire guns from Moroto army barracks and reportedly learnt how to make hand-made guns therefore setting ground for violent armed conflicts including cattle raiding and struggle to access land and water for their animals.

 Even though cattle raiding was a tradition it wasn’t that violent.
-In an attempt to regain control of their lost grazing areas, increase cattle and expand territory, conflicts emerged between the Karamojong with violent crashes against other neighboring communities in Teso and Lango through which civilians lost their lives and raping of women was reportedly committed by cattle warriors.
+In an attempt to regain control of their lost grazing areas, increase cattle and expand territory, conflicts emerged between the Karamojong with violent crashes against other neighboring communities in Teso and Lango.
+Most of civilians lost their lives and raping of women was reportedly committed by cattle warriors.
 It’s also cited in paper titled “The Karamojong: A pastoral People Under Colonial Rule” published 22 January 2009 in the Journal of African History that the Ugandan pastoral groups such as Matheniko and Pokot were being attacked by the Turkan from Kenya and therefore had to defend themselves further increasing cross-border insecurity.

 After the fall of Idi Amin, the Obote II government put in place military units to stop the Karamojong from raiding the Iteso and Lango.
 This wasn’t successful given that president Obote was under threat by the National Resistance Army (NRA) which waged war against him in 1980.
 Many people from pastoral groups especially Karamojong joined the guerrilla war which captured power in 1986 that brought His Excellency president Museveni to power until today.
 After the war, they went back with more guns and a fresh outbreak of armed cattle raids and insecurity worsened in Karamoja between 1986 to 2001.